query_builder#

 3 3 3

 • f (Callable[[Row], List[Row]]) – The function to be applied to each row.
 The function’s input is a dictionary matching a column name to its value for that row.
 This function should return a list of dictionaries.
-Those dictionaries should always have the same keys regardless of input, and the values in those dictionaries should match the column type specified in new_column_types.
+Those dictionaries should always have the same keys regardless of input, and the values in those dictionaries should match the column types specified in new_column_types.
 The function should not have any side effects (in particular, f must not raise exceptions), and must be deterministic (running it multiple times on a fixed input should always return the same output).

 • new_column_types (Mapping[str, Union[str, tmlt.analytics._schema.ColumnDescriptor, tmlt.analytics._schema.ColumnType]]) – Mapping from column names to types, for new columns produced by f.
 Using ColumnDescriptor is preferred.